Etipriya/tri-via-hub/README.md

 - Tri-via-hub helps to increase the knowledge of any age group.
 - It helps in development of brain as it has quizzes related to any age group.
-- Just sign-up and login and you could view multiple quizzes related to nature, science and geography etc.
+- Just sign-up and login and you could view multiple quizzes related to nature, science and geography etc. so it's easily accessible.
-- This is a fast and reliable website.
-- It is easily accessible and secure.

 ## Project Documentation

-Tri-via-hub is an interesting and involving website.
-It brings people together by increasing the knowledge towards various fields.
-It gives an exposure to every individual and of any age.
+- Tri-via-hub is an interesting and involving website.
+- It brings people together by increasing the knowledge towards various fields.
+- It gives an exposure to every individual and of any age.

 ## Objectives

-Interesting quizzes with timer and score.
+- Interesting quizzes with timer and score.
-Allow user to save their favourite quizzes for future.
+- Allow user to save their quizzes for future.
-Enhance user experience by multiple question in quizzes.
+- Enhance user experience by multiple question in quizzes.

 ## Getting started

-We started the project with the following steps:
+We started with the project with the following steps:

-- We created a mockup image about the requirements.
-  -\*\* We started with Node coding and also using HTML and CSS in the end and also attaching the API's with the code.
-- We checked the result at every moment with console.log.
-- We verified the result and then completed the task.
+- npm run i
+- npm run seed
+- npm run start/ npm run dev

 ## Project Charter

 Tri-via-hub is an interesting and involving website.
 It brings people together by increasing the knowledge towards various fields.
 It gives an exposure to every individual and of any age.

-Key requirement - tasks, roles and responsibilities were allotted at the starting of the project.
+**Key requirement** - tasks, roles and responsibilities were allotted at the starting of the project.

-\*\*We used:
+**We used:**

-Wire frames - Mock flow
+Wire frames - Draw IO
-Mock ups - Adobe CS
-Frontend - HTML, CSS, JavaScript, Zurb Foundation, Fontawesome Backend - Jquery, Foursquare API, Google places API, local storage
+Frontend - HTML, CSS, JavaScript
+Backend - Jquery

-## User Journeys
+## User Journey

 **Make a search** - User could use this website easily on his mobile, tablet or computer and play a quiz according to their interest.